 I knew I could not act alone.
 I needed complices.

 I bethought me of the cats that I could trust.

 Linkin.
 Onix.
 Scabface.
 Kettie the Turkey Cat.

 Linkin was the last of my uncle’s friends.
 He was old.
-As winter drew nigh he passed his days in sleeping, and I knew he could not help me.
+As winter drew on he passed his time in sleeping, and I knew he could not help me.

 My friend Onix was timorous.
 True, he knew much of poyson, but how could we carry poyson to Snakes-Purr if not in our mouths?